cms-opendata-workshop/workshop-lesson-kubernetes/_episodes/05-running-workflows.md

 Cluster autoscaler also scales down the cluster to save resources.
 If the autoscaler notices that one or more nodes are not needed for an extended period of time (currently set to 10 minutes) it downscales the cluster.

 To configure the autoscaler you simply specify a minimum and maximum for the node pool.
-The autoscaler then periodically checks the status of the pods and takes acton accordingly.
+The autoscaler then periodically checks the status of the pods and takes action accordingly.
 You can set the configuration either with the `gcloud` command-line tool or via the dashboard.

 ## Deleting pods automatically

 Argo allows you to describes the strategy to use when deleting completed pods.
 The pods are deleted automatically without deleting the workflow.
-Define one of the follwoing stategies in your Argo workflow under the field `spec`:
+Define one of the following strategies in your Argo workflow under the field `spec`:

 ```yaml
 spec: